CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 It depends entirely on how long they stay.
-CAC payback period gives you that answer: how many months until you’ve recovered what you spent getting them.
+The CAC payback period gives you that answer: how many months until you’ve recovered what you spent getting them.
+It’s the cleanest single number for whether a channel pays for itself, and the metric every bootstrapped founder should keep on the front page of their dashboard.

-If that number is 18 months and your average tenure is 14 months, you’re losing money on every customer.
-This article shows you how to calculate and reduce it.
+If the number is 18 months and your average tenure is 14 months, you’re losing money on every customer.
+This article shows how to calculate the CAC payback period, what benchmarks apply by segment, how it pairs with LTV:CAC, and four concrete levers to push it under 12 months.

 Table of Contents